Digital strategist, Consultant, Trainer

 Simplicity over complexity

 Complexity is easy.
-Anyone can make something complicated.
-The real skill is making it simple.
+The real skill is making things simpler without making them shallow.

 Story

-I've made mistakes.
-I've solved problems.
-I've led teams through impossible deadlines.
-I've had to tell clients their favorite ideas wouldn't work.
-I've watched good strategies fail because of poor execution, and brilliant products fade because they solved the wrong problem.
+I’ve made mistakes.
+I’ve solved problems.
+I’ve led teams through impossible deadlines.
+I’ve had to tell clients their favorite ideas would not work.
+I’ve watched good strategies fail because of poor execution, and brilliant products fade because they solved the wrong problem.

-That real-world experience is what I now bring to my consulting, coaching, and advisory work.
+That real-world experience is what I bring to consulting, coaching, and advisory work now.

 Areas of expertise